kennethnym/former/README.md

 );
 ```

+- The `MyForm` type passed to the former controls allow them to find the correct form object in context.
 - `FormerTextField` automatically updates the given field of `MyForm` (`username` and `email`)
 whenever there are changes
 - `FormerError` displays an error message whenever the given field is invalid.